 Scientists 'find cancer's Achilles heel' Image copyright SPL Scientists believe they have discovered a way to "steer" the immune system to kill cancers.

 Researchers at University College, London have developed a way of finding unique markings within a tumour - its "Achilles heel" - allowing the body to target the disease.
 But the personalised method, reported in Science journal, would be expensive and has not yet been tried in patients.
 Experts said the idea made sense but could be more complicated in reality.
 However, the researchers, whose work was funded by Cancer Research UK, believe their discovery could form the backbone of new treatments and hope to test it in patients within two years.
+They believe by analysing the DNA, they'll be able to develop bespoke treatment.
+People have tried to steer the immune system to kill tumours before, but cancer vaccines have largely flopped.
 Study shows Zika 'might cause' Guillain-Barré syndrome.
 Your beard could help develop new antibiotics.
 Microbiologist Adam Roberts went digging through men’s beards in search of poop.

 The findings, in Nature Communications, show how the parasite has adapted to survive by making detoxifying enzymes that destroy pesticides.
 And it has grown thicker skin, which helps guard against chemical attack.
 Scientists get 'gene editing' go-ahead.
 Image copyright SPL UK scientists have been given the go-ahead by the fertility regulator to genetically modify human embryos.

 The promise of gene editing.
 Sharmila Nikapota, the mother of a child with a rare genetic disorder, has high hopes for gene editing.
 "For us this technology holds the unimaginable dream of a cure," she says.
 Her 13-year-old daughter Sohana has spent her entire life covered in painful blisters, the result of a condition called recessive dystrophic epidermolysis bullosa.